Depth optimization of CNOT ladder circuits: Abstract

 \section{Abstract}

 The increasing depth of quantum circuits presents a major limitation for the execution of quantum algorithms, as the limited coherence time of physical qubits leads to noise that manifests as errors during computation.
-In this work, we focus on circuits relevant to variational quantum algorithms and demonstrate that their depth can be reduced by introducing additional qubits, mid-circuit measurements, and classically controlled operations.
-As an illustrative example, we consider nonlinear dynamics governed by the one-dimensional Burgers' equation, which has broad applications in computational fluid dynamics.
-In particular, we show that the proposed non-unitary quantum circuits can efficiently represent fluid flow configurations in both laminar and turbulent regimes.
-Furthermore, we demonstrate that, when noise is taken into account, these circuits are advantageous in regimes where two-qubit gate error rates are relatively low compared to idling error rates.
+In this work, we focus on CNOT ladder circuits, which find applications in several quantum computing tasks, including the preparation of GHZ states, the implementation of fan-out and long-range CNOT gates, fermionic simulations, and the construction of ansatz circuits for variational quantum computing.
+The linearly increasing depth of a CNOT ladder circuit can be exchanged for constant CNOT depth at the expense of wider circuits that rely on mid-circuit measurements and classically controlled operations.
+Our error analysis shows that the choice between these two constructions depends on the relative difference between CNOT and idling error rates.
+Overall, the technique developed in this work enables low-depth implementations of circuits that are ubiquitous in quantum computing algorithms.